YPFoerster/pattern_walker/README.md

 ## Usage

 Some basic commands involving the main classes and module functions.
 Head over to [examples](examples/) to see them in application.
-The Jupyer notebook referred to in my thesis can be found in the folder [inference](inference/).

 ### Creating a patternWalker instance